sedouard/flocker/docs/using/tryflocker.rst

 Visit http://172.16.255.251/ (or the IP of the second host that you are using).
 You will see that the count persists because Flocker routes the traffic from either host named in the deployment file to the one that has the application.

-.. note:: Run the following from within the vagrant-flocker folder to check that the Redis container is running on the first host:
+Run the following from within the vagrant-flocker folder to check that the Redis container is running on the first host:

    .. code-block:: console

 	 you@laptop:~$ cd vagrant-flocker
 	 you@laptop:~$ vagrant ssh node1 -c "docker ps"

 You should see the Redis container in the output from Docker.

 If you are running on AWS, manually SSH onto the first node and run :code:`docker ps` to see the same output.

 Step 4: Migrating a container to the second host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^